-Pacific Harvest’s beginnings date back to the 1990’s when an itinerant salesman in New Zealand’s South Island started selling karengo out of the back of his car to patrons of the local pubs.
-We have come a long way since then.
+Pacific Harvest dates back to the 1990’s when an itinerant salesman in New Zealand’s South Island started selling karengo out of the back of his car to patrons of local pubs.
+Fast forward 20 years and Susan and Hayley found Pacific Harvest, having been established over the past 17 years as New Zealand's seaweed specialist supplier by Doug and Louise Fawcett, now retired.

 Winner of the